cpganiger/360_Coders/README.md

-# 360 Coding
+# Framework for platform independant application development with IoT Connectivity by 360 Coding

-# Agenda
+## Agenda and Focus
-* Creating a Framework for IoT based application using open source platform & showcasing the 360^ code for the same using automated libraries.

-# Platforms Used
-* Mqtt Desktop & Android application
-* Linux Application & Server
+* Design a platform to connect Hardware and Software systems through IoT Protocols
+* Designed for Product developers, LResearcher and learners

+## Runs on
+* nRF52832 Developkent Kit - Arm® Cortex™-M4 with Bluetooth 5.3
+* ESP8266   - L106 32-bit RISC with Wi-Fi
+* linux OS  - Ubuntu 20.04
+* Desktop and Mobile - Readily available apps

+## Built using
+* GNU Tools on linux
-* Esp8266 Module
+* Ardiuno forESP8266
-* Github & Other Libraries
-* nRf Connect & Segger embedded studio
+* Segger Embedded Studio for nRF52832
+* Free and Open Source tools
+* GitHub
+* Codacy

 # Applications
 * Hobbyist makers developing IOT protypes for various platforms like Connected Devices and Libraries for Learning, Teaching, Research & Innovation
 *	Industrial monitors for control systems